marcpage/pylavi/README.md

-  --no-suspend-on-run   VI will not suspend on run --debuggable          VI is debuggable --not-debuggable      VI is not debuggable --autoerror           Saved with auto error handling turned on -p PATH, --path PATH  Path to scan for files (or a file path) (defaults to current directory) -s SKIP, --skip SKIP  Path to not scan for files (or a file to ignore) -x EXTENSION, --extension EXTENSION
+  --no-suspend-on-run   VI will not suspend on run --debuggable          VI is debuggable --not-debuggable      VI is not debuggable --autoerror           Not saved with auto error handling turned on --path-length PATH_LENGTH
+                        Maximum number of characters for the path -p PATH, --path PATH  Path to scan for files (or a file path) (defaults to current directory) -s SKIP, --skip SKIP  Path to not scan for files (or a file to ignore) -x EXTENSION, --extension EXTENSION